Antique-Inspired DIY Step Stool

 How Do You Attach the Treads?

-Many times we’ll want to attach a table top to a base with table top fasteners.
+Many times you’ll want to attach a table top to a base with table top fasteners.

 The table top fasteners allow for wood movement caused by seasonal changes.
-If we don’t allow for wood movement the table top could crack.
+If you don’t allow for wood movement the table top could crack.

 In many cases, I recommend not using pocket hole screws to attach a table top.
 Instead, I recommend attaching a table top with table top fasteners that allow for wood movement.